alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-The imported data contains more than just one time series.
+The imported data consist of more than just one time series.
-Find out of which components the dataset consists.
+Follow the instructions to find out more about the data.

 `@instructions`
 - Use `head()` to get a numerical overview